scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 0:33
 I can see that my current metrics scope only
 0:35
-has a single project in it, the one I'm currently viewing.
+has a single project in it, the one I’m currently viewing.
 0:38
-I can add others, but what's actually happening here?
+I can add others, but what’s actually happening here?
 0:41
-Let's have a look at metrics scopes and how they work.
+Let’s have a look at metrics scopes and how they work.
 0:46
 When you create a Google Cloud project,
 0:48